Learn Design Patterns in Java: Types, Examples, and Applications

 • Creational design patterns define ways to create objects.

-• The aim of these design patterns is not to compose objects directly but to introduce different ways for object creation so as to make the code easier and more flexible.
+• These design patterns do not aim to compose objects directly but to introduce different ways of object creation to make the code easier and more flexible.

 • Using creational design patterns, developers can maintain the creation process in one place, separately from other code, thus enabling easy maintenance and upgrade of a program.